Morning zoo: History

 The first morning zoo program, focusing on the zany interactions of two hosts, was conceived and performed in 1981 by Scott Shannon and Cleveland Wheeler of WRBQ-FM in Tampa, Florida, known at the time as Q105 FM.
 Wheeler had been serving as the personality DJ hosting the morning drive program for the station's previous four years.
 Shannon was the new operations manager in January 1981.
 The two decided to break with tradition and work up a wilder show together, founded on their own playful, irreverent and provocative interaction, with spontaneous bits of parody and comedy leavened with straight news.
 They called the show the Q Morning Zoo, and it quickly became a hit.
 At its height it had 85 people working to produce it.

-(Prior to this development, radio station KZEW in Dallas was known as "the Zoo" because of its call letters.
-Beginning in September–October 1976, morning DJ Charlie Kendall hosted a zany show initially named Zooloos In Your Morning, the name being a wordplay on the Zulu people.
-However, Kendall's was a one-man show, not a "zoo" with multiple radio personalities.)

 In July 1983, Shannon left Tampa to reinvent WHTZ "Z-100" in the New York City market, based out of Secaucus, New Jersey.
 On August 2, Shannon hosted the first Z Morning Zoo at WHTZ, soon settling into a team which included straight man Ross Brittain, newscaster Claire Stevens, public service director Professor Jonathan B. Bell, 22-year-old "Captain" Kevin on the phones, and production manager J. R. Nelson.
 Shannon's popular new format brought WHTZ from last place to first in just 74 days, and put longtime ratings champion morning DJ Don Imus in second place.
 When WHTZ proved a huge success, the name and format of the "Morning Zoo" was copied by stations across the US.